andre-ye/muadocs/pages/snr_grp/0_start.md

 In the first half of the session, you will annotate 40 images with the **standard** annotation protocol.
 In the second half, you will annotate another 40 images with the **min-max** annotation protocol.

-Please read this page carefully: it provides important contextual information on pulmonary lung nodes.
+This page provides important contextual information on pulmonary lung nodes as a refresher or additional background.
 After this page, you will begin annotating the first half of images.

 ## [1] The Lung